kryptokrona/kryptokrona-docs/guides/Using-trtlbot-plus-plus.md

 ## Checking your Balance

-Before you can tip, you need to know how much balance you have.
-Balance is the amount of TRTL you have in your tipjar wallet to tip to others.
+Before you can tip, you need to know your balance.
+Your balance is the amount of TRTL you have in your tipjar wallet to tip to others.

 To check your balance, type `.balance`. trtlbot++ will PM you with how much balance you have remaining in your tipjar wallet.